Published on August 3rd, 2010 | by Jeff McIntire-Strasburg2

 When Sameer Joshi started looking for organic clothing for his own newborns in 2008, he came away disappointed with the consistent combination of high prices and low quality they found.
 Rather than just settle, though, he and his co-founders got entrpereneurial, and started Funkoos Organic Baby Apparel in order to give new parents the choice of high quality, affordable organic clothes for their young children.

 Now just over a year old, Funkoos offers a wide range of clothing and accessories for newborns and toddlers.
 The company sets pretty high standards for the items it chooses to manufacture and sell, as well as itself: “Our mission is singular – to manufacture our clothes in 100% fair-trade work environments, keep our clothing purely organic, and give a portion of our profits back to the planet through our many charitable causes.”

-We like Funkoos approach to making clothes for kids, and have them listed in the Green Choices product comparison engine.
+We like Funkoos approach to making clothes for kids.
 I wanted to find out more, and sent some questions to Sameer about the company’s products and practices.